- Benefits of the Renegade Row

 - Some of my favourite Renegade Row variations

 The Renegade Row is a tremendously effective exercise that gives you a massive bang for your buck.
-It develops upper body pulling strength, and is also brilliant at developing lumbo-pelvic stability.
-The Renegade Row also develops shoulder stability, a quality that is lacking in many.
+The Renegade Row develops upper body strength, shoulder and scapular controlled mobility (in the working arm), shoulder and scapular stability (in the planted arm), and it is also brilliant at developing lumbo-pelvic stability.

-This versatile exercise can be performed on its own, paired with a lower body or upper body pushing exercise (I usually don't like to pair it with a pulling exercise), or used as part of a metabolic conditioning circuit.
+This versatile exercise can be performed on its own, paired with a lower body or upper body pushing exercise (I usually don't like to pair it with a pulling exercise), or used as part of a conditioning circuit.
 In order to obtain the benefits of the Renegade Row, it needs to be executed with very solid form.
-Unfortunately, it is more common than not to see this exercise being totally butchered.

-You should maintain neutral spinal alignment for the duration of the exercise.
 Your body should remain in a straight(ish) line from your head to your heels.
-Pay attention to the position of your rib cage, lower back, and hips.
-Your lower back should not hyperextend, your rib cage should not flare, and your hips should not collapse.
+Pay attention to the position of your ribcage, lower back, and hips.
+Your lower back should not hyperextend, your ribcage should not flare, and your hips should not collapse.
 Think of your body as a canister.
 Your ribs and pelvis should remain stacked.
 Keep your neck in neutral alignment and your chin tucked (pretend to make a slight double chin).

 Breathing And Core

-When you perform the Renegade Row, before each rep, you want to take a deep breath in (360 degrees of air around the spine), brace your core (I like to pretend that I am about to be hit in the stomach with a soccer ball), and actively tuck your rib cage towards your hips (close the space in your midsection).
-This will help keep your body in the proper alignment and will allow your anterior core to do its job, which is to stabilize your pelvis and spine.
+When you perform the Renegade Row, before each rep, take a deep breath in (360 degrees of air around the spine), brace your core (I like to pretend that I am about to be hit in the stomach with a soccer ball), and tuck your ribcage towards your hips (close the space in your midsection).
+This will help keep your body in the proper alignment and will allow your anterior core and glutes to do their job, which is to stabilize your pelvis and spine.
 Reset before each rep. This is vital and will prevent your body from twisting, something that is commonly seen when people perform the Renegade Row.

 Squeeze your glutes.
 This will help stabilize your pelvis and will keep your hips from dropping or piking when you initiate each row